-The Lieutenant Governor of Nova Scotia is the viceregal representative in Nova Scotia of Canada’s Head of State, Queen Elizabeth II, The Queen of Canada.
+The Lieutenant Governor of Nova Scotia is the viceregal representative in Nova Scotia of Canada’s Head of State, King Charles III, The King of Canada.

-The current and 33rd Lieutenant Governor of Nova Scotia is The Honourable Arthur J. LeBlanc, ONS, QC who has served in this role since June 28, 2017.
+The current and 33rd Lieutenant Governor of Nova Scotia is The Honourable Arthur J. LeBlanc, ONS, KC who has served in this role since June 28, 2017.

 For more information, visit the Official website of the Lieutenant Governor of Nova Scotia: